Florida Trust Easement Program

 Does the Florida Trust Hold Easements?

-Yes, the Florida Trust holds easements on the following properties:
+Yes, the Florida Trust currently holds twelve easements.

 What Properties Qualify?

 Properties which are listed in the National Register of Historic Places either individually or as part of a historic district and certified as being of significance to that district, are eligible.
 Contributing buildings within state or local historic districts and certified by the Secretary of the Interior as being significant are eligible, also.
 The Florida Trust accepts easements on properties located in Florida.

 Conservation easements are given to the Florida Trust to protect properties from changes which would damage their significance.
 This protection preserves the property for all Floridians in perpetuity.
 There are also tax incentives that help to encourage property-owners to protect their historic place with an easement.